 Roraima Gear is inspired by the high quality garment construction techniques and materials one sees in human gear, but aimed for our dogs.
 Roraima Gear was born after I began hiking in my late twenties and found it hard to find gear that fit my smaller barrel shaped pug mix, Nacho.
 I have a family background in garment construction and decided to begin making gear for Nacho, and it eventually expanded to other dogs.

-THE DOGS BEHIND THE BRAND
+THE DOG BEHIND THE BRAND

 NACHO - part beagle, part pug, 100% tweedle dingus